angelobattaglia/argo-opt/README.md

 - Open Report_1.pdf with your pdf viewer

-# For a quick Push
+# For a quick Push onto GitHub

 ```
 ./pushOntoGH.sh